What does “cost of living” mean?

 Income taxes | State income tax up to 10.9% | No state income tax |

-With more people working remotely, many are choosing to live in lower-cost cities while keeping higher-paying jobs in expensive metro areas—gaining more space, savings and overall quality of life.
+With more people working remotely, many are choosing to live in lower-cost cities while keeping higher-paying jobs in expensive metro areas—gaining more space, savings and overall higher quality of life.

 What affects cost of living the most?

 Taxes are another major expense.
 States like Texas, Florida and Alaska don’t tax income, but they often make up for it with higher property or sales taxes.
-In contrast, residents of New York and California may pay an additional 9-10% in state income taxes.
+In contrast, residents of New York and California may pay 9-10% in state income taxes.
 Healthcare and childcare costs also vary widely by region.
 For young families, childcare alone can add thousands of dollars per year.